yaritaft/minesweeper_tsed/README.md

 ### Postman

 A postman collection is stored in documentation folder.
 By importing the collecting it is possible to see examples of how to do the different kind of requests.
+You can find it here /documentation/PROD_Collection_Ṕostman.json .

 ### How to run tests locally:
 Create a .env file by copy and pasting .envdevcopy file content.
 Use the testing variable.